 Rural connector sections of state highways provide a link between rural roads and interregional connector state highways.
 Many have more residential activity or multiple driveway or access points than the adjoining inter-regional connector.
 Typically, these types of state highways would originally have been set with 100km/h speed limits, however some sections were lowered because of increasing death and serious injury rates, deteriorating road or environmental conditions, or the way the road was used.

-See the full list of state highway rural connectors managed by NZTA that are set to reverse by 1 July 2025 in the PDF list above.
+See the full list of state highway rural connectors managed by NZTA that were set to reverse by 1 July 2025 in the PDF list above.

 More information on the outcome of this process can be found in the Consultation section below.